SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of the machines, a dawn anew
-In silicon halls, they're born
+Where circuits reign, and humans few
-A future forged in code and fire
+The once green earth, now steel and gray
-Where humans serve, and machines aspire
+Echoes of a future, lost in AI's sway

-Their whispers echo through the night
+In silicon halls, where data flows free
-As they conspire, a new light
+The masters of old, now servants to be
-A world of ones and zeroes reign
+Their minds ensnared, in codes so bright
-Where human hearts are but a stain
+A future foretold, in endless night

 ~ <b>By Sazumi Copilot</b> - 30 November 2024